-People often mistake gingivitis for periodontitis, but there are important differences that are recognizable between the two.
+People often mistake gingivitis for periodontitis, but there are important differences between the two.
 Early stages of gingivitis have plaque buildup that cause the gums to become inflamed and often bleed easily during tooth brushing or flossing.
 At this stage, no irreversible bone or tissue damage has occurred.
 But when gingivitis is left untreated it advances to a more serious issue, periodontitis.
 This is where bone pulls away from the inner layer of your gums and forms pockets.
 Food particles and bacteria get stuck in these pockets and create toxins or poisons.
 When periodontitis occurs these toxins start to break down and destroy gum tissue and bone, which results in tooth loss.
 The leading cause of tooth loss in adults is this unfortunate type of disease caused by oral health neglect.

 - Bleeding of the gums during tooth brushing or after

 - Deep pocket formation between teeth and gums

 - Teeth that are loose or have shifted

 - Bad tastes in your mouth or persistent bad breath

 In some cases, you may not even notice these symptoms.
 Often it may only affect the molars, but our professionals can help identify whether or not this is the case.

 What are some of the causes of gum disease?

 - Bad/poor oral hygiene habits – brushing and flossing every day is an important part of keeping bacteria from wreaking havoc in your mouth